auth0/docs/articles/users/guides/link-user-accounts.md

 * User initiated account linking using Access Tokens with the `update:current_user_identities` scope
 * Server-side account linking using Access Token that contains the `update:users` scope

-### Access Token method for user initiated account linking
+### User initiated client-side account linking

-For user initiated account linking, use an Access Token that contains the following items in the payload:
+For user initiated account linking from client-side code, use an Access Token that contains the following items in the payload:
 - `update:current_user_identites` scope
 - `user_id` of the primary account as part of the URL
-    - ID Token of the secondary account must be signed with `RS256`, and an `aud` claim identifying the client that matches the value of the requesting Access Token's `azp` claim.
+- ID Token of the secondary account must be signed with `RS256` and an `aud` claim identifying the client that matches the value of the requesting Access Token's `azp` claim.

 An Access Token that contains the `update:current_user_identities` scope can **only** be used to update the information of the currently logged-in user.
 Therefore, this method is suitable for scenarios where the user initiates the linking process.